 When leaders and teams are left to build without vision, create without guidelines, hold people accountable without guardrails, aim for an unknown target, steer towards an unclear destination, it creates workplace silos.
 We resort to protecting and defending instead of inviting and engaging.
 We react in fear instead of respond in confidence.
 We make strategic moves to gather more leadership ground or seize more organizational territory because we’re afraid of losing influence or resources.

 A lack of clarity can bring out the worst in all of us.
 But we don’t have to operate this way.
 We still have a choice in the midst of a lack of clarity.

 Ask questions, and truly listen to the answers.
 Create as much clarity as you can in your position.
 Have face to face conversations.
 Pull people together for group conversations.
 If necessary, write a group email, but keep it short, simple, to the point, and all about the process (more to come on writing emails like this).

 If a lack of clarity has stirred up frustration or tension for you personally, then avoid handling necessary conversations with texting (passive-aggressive) or emailing.
 Instead, go straight to that person and say something like, “Hey, help me understand where you’re coming from with this decision?”
 Or “Help me understand the situation.”
 Help me understand is the *magic* phrase for creating clarity.
 And know this: you will not be able to change your organization or your leaders.
 But you can change how you and your team respond to a lack of clarity—by creating clarity.

 3. LACK OF COMMUNITY

-Invite the opinion of others by engaging them with conversation.
-Ask your people what they think community should look like, what community should be.
-Don’t assume you know what's best for everyone.
+Invite the opinion of others by engaging them in a conversation.
+Ask your people what they think the community should look like, what the community should be.
+Don’t assume you know what’s best for everyone.
 A little communication goes a long way in building community.

-P.S. the views expressed in this article are based on my own personal observations, experiences + opinions.
+The views expressed in this article are based on my own personal observations, experiences, and opinions.
+But I’d love to hear about yours too!
+You can share them with me here: email@example.com